Kirthana-2004/VLSI-LAB-EXP-4/README.md

 SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

-AIM: To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using vivado 2023.1.
+AIM:To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using vivado 2023.1.

 APPARATUS REQUIRED: vivado 2023.1.